brianotoole/brickandmonitor/_projects/peoples-trust.md

 * Build reputation in Florida

 #### Work Involved
-I helped with strategy for user experience, technology selection, and web development for the redesign of the PTI website.
+We helped with strategy for user experience, technology selection, and web development for the redesign of the PTI website.
 The site is fully-responsive and uses a content management system.

 With a goal to make the website stand out amongst a crowded insurance market, we uniquely designed the homepage to showcase actual employees as part of the website's imagery.
 In the hero section of the homepage, we created an animated, "video-like" fade-show.
 As you scrolled down the website's homepage, an eye-catching filling effect grabbed user attention to help showcase PTI's core values and features.